 If you’re just getting started in the sport of boxing, then this is a good place to find the perfect piece for your home.

-What size punching bag should I get?
+What punching bag size should I get?

 You can also buy an adjustable height punching bag, such as Powercore, in case others in your family want to train and have no place for hanging.
+They are covered with foam, so safer for hands.
+It’s perfect for youth boxers or anyone starting any combat sports.

-This type of bag is better for uppercuts and hooks, we can also use it for straight punches.
+This type of bag is better for uppercuts and hooks.
+We can also use it for straight punches.
 Experienced boxers mainly use it to develop stronger punches.

 Read more about speed bags: https://punchingbagsguide.com/best-speed-bags-tips/

 There are various double-end bags depending on the size of the ball.
 The smaller it is, the harder it is to place punches on it, so it develops accuracy.
-Since it moves quite unpredictably it mimes the moving of a real opponent well.
+Since it moves quite unpredictably, it mimes the moving of a real opponent well.
 I really recommend it to improve your boxing skill level.

 It’s also a great aerobic exercise since it forces us to move around while hitting.